nightroman/FarNet/trunk/Vessel/Readme.txt

 1.0.9

+Updated for FarNet 4.4.0

+Minor tweaks in ranking.

 Fixed an error message in the list on ShiftDel + Esc.

-Minor tweaks in ranking.